mpascariu/MortalityLaws/README.md

 ## Updating to the latest version of the package

-You can track and contribute to the development of `MortalityLaws` at https://github.com/mpascariu/MortalityLaws.
+You can track and contribute to the development of `MortalityLaws` on [GitHub](https://github.com/mpascariu/MortalityLaws).
 To install it:

 1. Install the release version of `devtools` from CRAN with `install.packages("devtools")`.